KevGuama/myRafiki/README.md

 ## 🚀 Project Overview

 **myRafiki** is a community-focused platform developed to connect travelers with trusted local tour guides, providing authentic and personalized travel experiences.
 The platform uses custom WordPress themes tailored for scalability and usability, with a focus on Sagana, Kenya, as the pilot region.
+Visit the live site here: [myRafiki Platform](https://paramountcaterers.co.ke/myAlxProject/)

 ---